 • Combining medications with therapy

-Working closely with a healthcare provider ensures that the treatment plan fits your individual needs.
+Working closely with your provider ensures the treatment plan fits your specific needs.

 Therapeutic Approaches Beyond Medication